 Ability to analyze and interpret statistical data and to communicate data in a clear, concise manner.

 Computer literacy, including the ability to use a variety of software packages to analyze data.

-Masterâ™s degree with four years of experience in research lab operations or an equivalent combination of education and experience equaling nine years may substitute for this requirement.
+Masterâ™s degree with four years of experience in research lab operations.
+An equivalent combination of education and experience equaling nine years may substitute for this requirement.